Whigs Gamble 100s to Save 20

 Walk to the highest corner of the parking lot, past the monuments on the right, and down the sidewalk.
 Take the curve to the right and stop where it straightens out.
 Face the high school below you.

 As dawn breaks around 7 a.m., this ridge is covered with hundreds of frontiersmen and farmers asleep or starting their day.
 Only two officers, who had served with the regular British army, have uniforms.
-The flatter parts of the hill are farmland, so it is mostly open with a few trees.
+The flatter parts of the hill are farmland owned by Christian Reinhardt, so it is mostly open with a few trees.
 The ground is wet after a night of strong rain, and a heavy fog hangs about the hillsides.